haxsaw/hikaru/docs/issues.rst

 Long run times for getting formatted Python code
 ------------------------------------------------

-Hikaru uses the ``autopep`` package to reformat generated code to be PEP8 compliant.
-However, this package apparently runs into some issues with the kinds of deeply nested object instantiation that is typical in making Python source for Hikaru objects from YAML, and can take a second or two to return the formatted code.
+Hikaru uses the ``autopep`` and ``black`` packages to reformat generated code to be PEP8 compliant.
+However, these packages can run into some issues with the kinds of deeply nested object instantiation that is typical in making Python source for Hikaru objects from YAML, and can take a second or two to return the formatted code.
 Nothing is wrong, just know that this operation can take longer than you may expect.

 Limited correctness checking
 ---------------------------------------------